In the past, securing your web browsing history may have indicated that you were overly paranoid.

 To truly protect yourself on the internet, it's also important to use a VPN.
 A VPN reroutes your internet connection through different servers to hide your web traffic from your ISP and prying eyes.

-NordVPN, ExpressVPN, ProtonVPN, and a range of other premium VPN services can offer you affordable access to a secure connection.
+To mention some, NordVPN, ExpressVPN, ProtonVPN, and a range of other premium VPN services can offer you affordable access to a secure connection.
 It's also an excellent choice to encrypt your data when you're connected to unsecured WiFi hotspots.
-To check out which VPNs are best for you and your device, check out our best VPN list..